Business intelligence in marketing:

 • Complex data models support for comprehensive marketing analytics

-• Self-service data preparation for combining marketing data from different sources and creating analytic models without IT teams’ help
+• Self-service data preparation for combining marketing data from various sources and creating analytic models without IT teams’ help

 • ML-based analytics for automatically generating analytics insights for marketing departments